t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

       - Target server type: `Azure SQL Database`
       - Migration Scope: `Schema Only`

-1. Select `Create`
+2. Select `Create`
-2. Source Server: localhost
+3. Source Server: localhost
-3. Authentication type: Windows
+4. Authentication type: Windows
-4. UN-Check the Encrypt Connection box
+5. UN-Check the Encrypt Connection box
-5. Select `Connect`
+6. Select `Connect`
-6. Select the `TailwindInventory` database, select `Add`
+7. Select the `TailwindInventory` database, select `Add`
-7. Target Server:  This will be the Azure SQL Server Instance you created.
+8. Target Server:  This will be the Azure SQL Server Instance you created.
    1. In the Azure Portal, select `Resource groups` from the left-pane menu and select your resource group
    2. Find the SQL Server Instance you created.
 It will be resource type of SQL Database
    3. Copy the `Server name` on the right hand side of the overview page
    4. Paste that full name into the target server name of the wizard
-8. Choose SQL Server Authentication
+9. Choose SQL Server Authentication
-9. User: migrateadmin
+10. User: migrateadmin
-10. Password: AzureMigrateTraining2019#
+11. Password: AzureMigrateTraining2019#
-11. Select `Connect`
+12. Select `Connect`
-12. Choose your database and select `next`
+13. Choose your database and select `next`
-13. Select all tables and select `Generate SQL script`
+14. Select all tables and select `Generate SQL script`
-14. Once the script is generated, you may review it
+15. Once the script is generated, you may review it
-15. Select `Deploy Schema`
+16. Select `Deploy Schema`
-16. You now have your schema successfully migrated to Azure SQL DB
+17. You now have your schema successfully migrated to Azure SQL DB

 #### Data Migration

 Now that you have the schema migrated, you now need to move the data.
 You will use the Azure Data Migration Service for this as it is much more robust option and can migrate the data with very minimal downtime.

-In the beginning of this lab, you were directed to ensure the Azure Database Migration Service was running.
-Starting this service can take time, and you might see a message the service is unavailable for migration.
-You can wait for it to complete or you can jump ahead to the CosmosDB migration and then come back to this section.
+In the beginning of this lab, you were directed to ensure the Azure Database Migration Service was running;    The following steps assume it is running and ready for you:

+**Create a New Data Migration Project**

 1. In the Azure Portal, select `Resource groups` from the left-pane menu and then select the 'Lab-1-xxxxx' resource group
 2. Select the 'Azure Database Migration Service' resource